 Game 1 box score | Game 2 box score

-OWENSBORO, Ky. – The Northern Kentucky University baseball team put the exclamation point on their 2009 Great Lakes Valley Conference season with a pair of victories over Kentucky Wesleyan to take a four-game sweep in the weekend series.
+OWENSBORO, Ky. – The Northern Kentucky University baseball team punched its ticket to the Great Lakes Valley Conference Tournament by taking a pair of victories from Kentucky Wesleyan.

 Offense was not an issue in Game 1, as the teams combined for 37 hits in a 17-12 NKU victory.

 The game started harmlessly enough, with NKU’s Jason Cisper working his way around the bases after a leadoff single, eventually scoring on a Kevin Dusold RBI-single to take the early advantage.
 KWC’s Alex LaGreca offered a return volley in the bottom of the second, tying the game with an RBI-single of his own.

 The teams then traded three-run third innings, with NKU’s Evan McDole hammering his 13th home run of the season while Jordan White countered with a two-run triple in the bottom of the frame.
 McDole’s bomb was the high point of a 4-for-5 game.

 The Norse found some separation in the fifth inning thanks to a grand slam by Brian Erie, marking his sixth home run of the season and his 16th run batted in.
 The bomb was part of a five-run inning that put the Panthers on the ropes.

 The teams traded runs again in the sixth inning before NKU exploded for a seven-run seventh, marked by a two-run double by Pat Muth and back-to-back homers by Dusold and Joe Mack to put the game out of reach.